CCA Meeting Registration Policies

 Member Registration Rates

 You must be a CCA member with your current year dues paid at the time of the event to receive member pricing.
 If dues are not paid prior to the event, you will be invoiced for the difference between the member and non-member price.
-Cancellations will be processed in accordance with the cancellation policy for the event.
+Cancellations will be processed in accordance with the attendee refund policy.

 Attendee Refund Policy

-Please e-mail the CCA office to request a refund.
+Please e-mail the CCA office to request a refund or substitution.

 As warranted by unforeseen events, CCA reserves the right to enforce venue capacity restrictions for in-person meetings, or to cancel a virtual or in-person meeting or conference.
 In the unlikely occurrence of such an occurrence, registration fees charged by the CCA will be refunded.
 However, the CCA will not be held liable for any airline, hotel or other penalties that may be assessed to attendees as a result of an in-person or virtual meeting cancellation.